andrewromanyk/BaseChange/README.md

 # BaseChange
-Changing numebrs from one base to another
+Changing numbers from one base to another